KittyGiraudel/site/_posts/2015-08-13-github-as-a-workflow.md

 ## Tip: using assignees

 More often than not, a story is mostly for one person.
-Or when several actors have to get involved in a story, it usually happens one after the other (the designer does the mockup, then the front-end developer does the component, then the back-end developer integrates it in the process, etc.).
+Or when several actors have to get involved in a story, it usually happens one after the other (the designer does the mockup, then the frontend developer does the component, then the backend developer integrates it in the process, etc.).
 Because of this, it might be interesting to _assign_ the pull-request to the relevant actor on GitHub, and change this assignment when needed.

 <figure class="figure">
   <img src="/assets/images/github-as-a-workflow/09.png" alt="Assignees are a good way of knowing who works on what from the PR view" />